richard-ui/interactive-milestone-project/README.md

      - This displays information such as an Name, Description, Image and a Button Representing a certain location.

-  vi.
+  v.
 As a Frequent Visitor, id like to have an option that allows me to search restaurants from a particular region/city that will display location markers within a specific area on the map.

     - A dropdown list is clearly visible and  displayed above the the map.